JeremyWurbs/dosaku/README.md

 config['API_KEYS']['CLIPDROP']  # Should show your API key
 ```

-Once your API key is set up, you may use services with:
+Once your API key is set up, you may use a service in the same way you'd use a module:

 ```python
 from dosaku import Agent